 Cut Down On Food Costs

 Food is another major expense, but thankfully there are many other options than just using a traditional caterer.
 A lot of high-street restaurants and cafes are widening their profits by catering for events and parties so you may find it cheaper to go with them for the food and perhaps using a UK cupcake delivery service instead of forking out a lot of money for a cake if it’s a birthday party you are planning.
 If you fancy yourself a bit of a chef in the kitchen though, it might be more cost-effective to buy in the food yourself.
 Buffets are a lot cheaper, and you can bulk buy party food like sausage rolls, pork pies, etc for very little.
-Sandwiches are also a good idea for big parties and if you need assistance, get a few friends the day before to prep them.
+Sandwiches are also a good idea for big parties.
+If you plan on making your own sweet treats and cakes, and are catering for many people then considering buying ingredients in bulk such as bulk waffle mix.
+If you need assistance, get a few friends the day before to prep them.

 Use Your Phone For Music